Roosterbear/funny-verbs/README.md

 # funny-verbs
-A way to lear english verbs with a JS App
+A way to learn english verbs with a JS App

 == I'm working on it ==